Katlicia/Freya/README.md

 On Windows: Open Freya.sln in Visual Studio and build the App project.
 On Linux: Run make in the root directory after generating files with gmake2.

-4. Entry point is under the App/Source/App.cpp if you run the project you should see the SFML Works! screen.
+4. Entry point is under the App/Source/App.cpp.

 ## Notes
 The default save path for projects is under the user's Documents/Freya Projects directory.